Nuel-Msu/Emotion_Detection_With_CNN/README.md

-# Facial Expression Recognition using Convolutional Neural Networks
+# Emotion Detection using Convolutional Neural Networks

 This repository contains code for building a Convolutional Neural Network (CNN) model to classify facial expressions using TensorFlow and Keras.
 The dataset used is the Facial Expression Recognition Dataset, which consists of grayscale images categorized into 7 classes (angry, disgust, fear, happy, neutral, sad, surprise).